 -Dr. Michael Newton, Journey of Souls (1994)

 Souls may dwell in between worlds until the time comes to connect with the fetus, in which “the immortal soul becomes the seat the seat of perception for the developing human ego.”
 This connection may begin at different stages, yet “even those souls who join the baby early seem to do a lot of traveling outside the mother’s womb.”
-If the fetus is aborted, it is no big deal, as the soul never dies.
+If the fetus is aborted, although they cannot enter that vessel anymore, the soul never dies.
 And if they are killed as a baby—often in pre-planned tragic events—they often return as their own unborn sibling.

 “The lesson [in grief] was for my parents, not me,” one patient said of a life ending after only a few days, “and that’s why I elected to come back for them as a filler life.”
 Likewise, in an unsettling find by Dr. Newton, “souls essentially volunteer in advance” for bodies inflicted with a sudden illness, or who will come to an abrupt, tragic end.